cujojs/when/docs/api.md

 var promise = deferred.promise;
 ```

-Create a new [Deferred](#deferred) that can be used to resolve or reject its associated promise at a later time.
+Create a `{promise, resolver}` pair, aka [Deferred](#deferred).
+In some scenarios it can be convenient to have access to both the `promise` and it's associated resolving functions, for example, to give each out to a separate party.
+In such cases it can be convenient to use `when.defer()`.

 ## when.resolve()